Blendify/blender-manual/trunk/blender_docs/manual/sculpt_paint/sculpting/hide_mask.rst

 The hidden faces cannot be sculpted on.
-Hiding is shared between Edit Mode and Sculpt Mode (i.e. hiding/unhiding in one mode affects the other mode too.)
+Hiding is shared between Edit Mode and Sculpt Mode (i.e. hiding/unhiding in one mode affects the other mode too).

 Hide Bounding Box :kbd:`H`
    To hide a part of a mesh inside the selection.